FranciscoKloganB/react-query-course/README.md

   - Prettier
   - Husky (pre-commit, pre-push)
   - Typechecking on build
-- Vitest
-  - Unit and Integration (no E2E)

 The original course can be found at **[https://ui.dev/checkout/react-query?from=tanstack]** and the originally final app at **[https://react-query-issue-tracker.ui.dev]**